 Ford's Leaf competitor offers slightly greater range and more power.
-It's also more efficient, but sales have thus far been slow--and Ford is putting more faith in its other plug-in models, the C-MAX and Fusion Energi.
+It's also more efficient and better to drive, but sales have thus far been slow--and Ford is putting more faith in its other plug-in models, the C-MAX and Fusion Energi.
 A recent price cut has made it look a little more competitive, but no other updates joined the lower price.

 20 kWh battery, 82 miles (EPA), 118 MPGe, 92 kW motor

 Sadly, Honda's electric fit is merely a 'compliance car', designed to meet California's zero-emission vehicle requirements.
 That's a shame, as the Fit EV is one of the most efficient plug-ins on the market.
 It's further harmed by being available only for lease--and not a cheap one, either, though it has come down recently, resulting in increased demand.

 6.7 kWh battery, 13 miles (EPA), 115 MPGe, 124 kW motor (196-hp combined)

 Honda's plug-in challenger is fairly new to the market, and it's a little more expensive than its similarly-specified rivals.
 Unlike the firm's mild hybrids though, the two-motor Accord offers class-leading efficiency and plenty of power.